 5. Disable animations and visual designs

 As technology advances in computers and operating systems, more visual effects are added to user interfaces.
 These effects and animations can occupy a significant amount of system RAM.
-You can significantly improve your computer’s performance by disabling these products.
+You can significantly improve your computer’s performance by turning off these products.

-To disable computer visual effects, follow these steps:
+To turn off computer visual effects, follow these steps:

 - Click File Explorer on the taskbar or via the Start button.